LenaFedchenko/LenaFedchenko/README.md

 ## About me

-- Python Backend Developer with nearly one year of commercial experience
+- Backend Developer with nearly one year of commercial experience
 - Building **REST APIs, authentication systems, and backend services**
 - Working with **Python, FastAPI, Flask, Go, Node.js, PostgreSQL, SQLAlchemy, and Docker**
 - Experience with **JWT authentication and WebSockets**
+- Also working with **React and React Native**
 - Interested in **backend architecture, databases, performance, and scalable applications**

 ---